fifc/yos/boot/manual.md

 ## Information Table

-Pure64 stores an information table in memory that contains various pieces of data about the computer before it passes control over to the software you want it to load.
+NuBoot stores an information table in memory that contains various pieces of data about the computer before it passes control over to the software you want it to load.

-The Pure64 information table is located at `0x0000000000005000` and ends at `0x00000000000057FF` (2048 bytes).
+The NuBoot information table is located at `0x0000000000005000` and ends at `0x00000000000057FF` (2048 bytes).

 <table border="1" cellpadding="2" cellspacing="0">
 <tr><th>Memory Address</th><th>Variable Size</th><th>Name</th><th>Description</th></tr>